common-voice/community-playbook/README.md

 ## Goals

 Our community playbook is a living document of our communities history and knowledge.
-After reading the playbook [chapters]<a href="#playbook-chapters">, you will understand:
+After reading the playbook [chapters](https://github.com/common-voice/community-playbook/tree/draft#playbook-chapters), you will understand:

 - The goals and ethos of the Common Voice project
 - The journey of langauge onto Common Voice